-To use this system, parents place the child seat in the vehicle seat, connect all the hooks, put their weight in the seat and then pull to tighten.
+To use this system, parents place the child seat in the vehicle seat, connect all the hooks, put your weight on the seat and then pull to tighten.

-Some vehicles manufactured within the last couple of years may be able to be retroffitted for LATCH anchors, as may some child safety seats made in the last few years.
+Some vehicles manufactured within the last couple of years may be able to be retrofitted for LATCH anchors, as may some child safety seats made in the last few years.